earlgreytech/neutron-spec/neutron-architecture.md

 Whatever method by which Global Storage is implemented, there is a requirement for permanent (ie, not affected by rent) fields which indicate the overall characteristics and status of each smart contract deployed to the blockchain.
 This is standardized for the entire NeutronSystem and each hypervisor/VM must follow this standard.
 Specifically, any state with the prefix of `00` must be Neutron standardized data.
 Hypervisors should use a different prefix for internal data, bytecode, etc.

+The state at key `00 00` will contain the ContractInfo structure.

+The state at key `00 01` will contain the DeploymentInfo structure.

-The ContractType field will contain the following information:
+The ContractInfo field will contain the following information:

-* NeutronVersion: implied -- Included in the smart contract UniversalAddress; Indicates which VM etc to execute and any VM specific version info
+* NeutronVersion -- Indicates which VM etc to execute and any VM specific version info
 * VMExtra: u16 -- Extra flags etc data which may be used by specific VMs/hypervisors
 * Flags: u8 -- Various flags for it's execution which do not rely on the hypervisor/VM type.

-The ContractType field will be held in the state key: `00 01`
+* UpgradeCount: u32 -- tracks the number of time bytecode/data upgrades have occured within the contract

 The NeutronVersion field is defined as so, in Rust:

     pub struct NeutronVersion{
-        pub format: u8,
+        pub format/reserved: u8,
         pub root_vm: u8,
         pub vm_version: u8,
         pub blockchain_version: u8